utccp/nodejs-ex/README.md

 #### Create a new app from an image (method 3)

 You may have noticed the index page "Page view count" reads "No database configured".
 Let's fix that by adding a MongoDB service.
-We could use the second UTCCP template example (`nodejs-mongodb.json`) but for the sake of demonstration let's point `oc new-app` at a DockerHub image:
+We could use the second UCCPS template example (`nodejs-mongodb.json`) but for the sake of demonstration let's point `oc new-app` at a DockerHub image:

         $ oc new-app centos/mongodb-26-centos7 \
           -e MONGODB_USER=admin \